 If you can’t find the right boat here, please contact us and tell us what you are looking for.
 This will save you a lot of time surfing the vast oceans of the world wide web!
 As one of Asia’s top independent liveaboard specialists, we can help you find the right Raja Ampat or Komodo liveaboard to suit your needs.
 You can make a Liveaboard Search or check the boats below.
 No time to search?
 Just send us a quick enquiry and we’ll reply soon!

-Welcome to MV Blue Manta, a brand new luxury boat, she started trips in late 2015.
-The Blue Manta is probably the largest dive vessel in the region.
-With a length of 45m and a beam of 9m, Blue Manta is a steel hull boat and will only take 18 gues [...]
+Welcome to MV Blue Manta, a new luxury Indonesia liveaboard, she started running trips to Komodo and Raja Ampat in late 2015.
+The Blue Manta is one of the largest dive vessel in the region.
+With a length of 45m and a beam of 9m, Blue Manta is a s [...]

 Prices starting from 480 / day